Dobiasd/articles/why_a_generic_implementation_can_be_the_easier_to_understand_solution.md

 Following YAGNI, one might avoid implementing a generic version of some algorithm if it is only needed in one place and for one specific type.

 In this article, I'll argue that a generic implementation might be easier to understand when maintaining code, and thus should be preferred, if feasible.
-(I'll use Java in the code examples, but the concept applies to other languages, like C++, Swift, (type-annotated) Python, TypeScript, Kotlin, or C#, too.)
+(I'll use Java in the code examples, but the concept applies to other languages, like C++, Swift, (type-annotated) Python, Kotlin, or C#, too.)

 Imagine you're working on the order system of a pizza delivery, which has classes like this: